grehujt/SmallPythonProjects/DetectFloorBasedOnWifiSignalsUsingSVM/readme.md

 ## Scenario

-Given enough wifi signals (vectors) of a mall with multiple floors, implement an algorithm to determine floor when a new wifi signals (vectors) comes.
+Given enough wifi signals (vectors) from multi-floor of a mall, implement an algorithm to determine floor when a new wifi signals (vectors) comes.

 ## input format